Tommy Fine

 Despite pitching just two seasons in the major leagues, Fine was a professional baseball pitcher for 15 years (1939–1942; 1946–1956).
-He is most remembered for his career in Cuban baseball during five seasons, and especially for being the only pitcher ever to hurl a no-hitter game in Caribbean World Series history.
+He is most remembered for his career in Cuban baseball during five seasons, and especially for being the first (and until 2024, the only) pitcher to hurl a no-hitter game in Caribbean Series history.

 Professional career

 Fine played for the Scranton Red Sox of the Eastern League, where in 1946 he broke the leagues record for most consecutive wins with 15.

 He made his major league debut in 1947 with the Red Sox and finished with a 1–2 record in seven starts.
 He appeared in the majors again in 1950 with the Browns and posted 0–1 in 14 games as a reliever.